 Athena Strand's mother files wrongful death lawsuit against FedEx, Big Topspin

-DECATUR, Texas (CBSDFW.COM) – The mother of a 7-year-old girl who was kidnapped and killed by a FedEx driver has filed a wrongful death lawsuit against them and the contracting company that hired him, Big Topspin.
+DECATUR, Texas (CBSDFW.COM) – The mother of a 7-year-old girl who was kidnapped and killed by FedEx driver Tanner Horner has filed a wrongful death lawsuit against them and the contracting company that hired him, Big Topspin.

-Maitlyn Gandy, the mother of Athena Strand, has sought justice since her daughter's slaying on Nov.
+Maitlyn Gandy, the mother of Athena Strand, has sought justice since her daughter's slaying at the hands of Horner on Nov.
 30, 2022.

 Filed on Feb.
 17, the 18-page lawsuit seeks "fair and reasonable" compensation for "acts and omissions" that led to Strand's murder.
 The child's father, Jacob Strand previously filed a lawsuit in Dec.
 2022.